Osh steps up fight against HIV/AIDS

 “President Bakiyev issued a decree to give aid to those who will not be able to pay their bills on their own.
 Ninety-five percent of pensioners fall into the category of these beneficiaries”, Kadyrov said.

-But opposition leader and head of the Ak Shumkar party, Timir Sariyev, doubts the additional revenue will go to the energy sector.
+But an opposition leader and head of the Ak Shumkar party, Timir Sariyev, doubts the additional revenue will go to the energy sector.

 “Money collected from the increased billing rates going to the needs of the Republic’s energy sector is not something that we are able to speak clearly of so long as there is no truly transparent system of governance in the energy sector”, he told Central Asia Online.